Tupižnica

 Tupižnica is prominent, surrounded by valleys.
 It mostly consists of a large karst plateau.
-It is remote and uninhabited, especially its vast forested northern parts, towards villages of Gornja Bela Reka and Lenovac in Zaječar municipality.
+It is remote and uninhabited, especially its vast forested northern parts, towards the villages of Gornja Bela Reka and Lenovac in Zaječar municipality.
 Even the traditional activities of nomadic sheep-breeding and hunting have died out in the last decades.

 There is a communication tower at the ridge of the southern peak of Bučanski kamen, overlooking the village of Bučje.

 Like nearby Rtanj, Tupižnica is noted for its numerous Lilac trees.